Teens 'plotted Columbine-style attack'

 He said this was the background that led the then 14-year-olds to plot their own attack at the school, which cannot be named.

-"In that attack, they intended to shoot and kill other pupils and teachers against whom they held a grievance," Mr Greaney said.
+"In that attack, they intended to shoot and kill other pupils and teachers against whom they held a grievance," Mr Greaney added.

 "They also, like their heroes, intended to deploy explosives and researched bombing-making techniques to that end."

-He said the boys - who cannot be identified because of their ages- were stopped before they could to put their plans into action.
+He said the boys - who cannot be identified because of their ages - were stopped before they could put the plan into action.

 Both defendants deny a joint charge of conspiracy to murder between 31 December 2016 and 29 October last year.